logo2

 02 Oct 2021, last revised 20 Dec 2023

 Richard Thomas Harvey was born on 06 Sep 1845 (2) in Cornwall, England (3).
 According to his obituary, Harvey moved to Canada at the age of 14 and resided in Port Arthur for a short time (34).
 From Canada, he went to Isle Royale and worked in the mine of the Island Copper Co.
 (34).
 The U.S. Federal Census recorded his year of immigration to the U.S. as 1862 (5) or 1865 (4).
 One winter, Harvey and three companions drove across the ice from Isle Royale and landed one mile from Copper Harbor (34).
 He then worked for the Aetna, Clarke, and Starborg mines (34).
 He was well known as a Cornish wrestler and a baseball pitcher (34).
-In a season, the Clarke baseball team would very frequently walk for about three days all the way to Calumet to play the Calumet team (34).
+In a season, the Clarke baseball team would frequently walk for about three days to play the team in Calumet (34).
 After leaving Clarke, Harvey worked at Central and conducted a boarding house at Delaware (34), but he was also listed as a miner at Delaware when he was married on 15 Sep 1877 (3).
 In 1888, the family moved to Eagle Harbor (24).

 In Jul 1898, Richard purchased Arvid Kemp's pop business in Red Jacket (27).
 The plan was for his son, George to conduct the business, and if proved successful, he would move the family to Red Jacket (27).
 Another article referenced his eldest son as the one to conduct the business (28), who would have been Richard H. Harvey (4).
-Regardless, the business apparently proved successful, since the family promptly moved from Eagle Harbor to Red Jacket.
+Regardless, the business apparently proved successful, since the family promptly moved to Red Jacket.

 The 1899 Polk directory listed Richard T. Harvey as bottler and Richard H. Harvey as pop maker (8).
 The business and residence were specified at 426 Pine St., Calumet (8).
 The 1900 Sanborn map showed this address to be on the south side of the street, just west of 4th St. As expected, this address was the former location of Isaac Lantto and Kemp & Roberts (7).
 The map, however, showed the bottling works to be in the front building, whereas previously it was located in the rear building.
 Sometime in 1899, the bottling works suffered one of "four destructive fires" of the year (29).
 The damage was $200 and they had no insurance (29).
 It is unknown if the fire was the reason the bottling works moved to the front building, or if the bottling works was already in the front building and the fire occurred there.
 In Dec 1900, Harvey announced that he had moved the bottling works from Red Jacket to South Florida St., Laurium (30).